What are the parts of speech in Spanish?

 What is the definition of a pronoun in Spanish?

-Un pronombre sustituye un sutantive para evitar la repetición.
+In Spanish: un pronombre sustituye un sustantivo para evitar la repetición.

 Common pronouns: